 The absolute best way to get to Fenway is to take the subway (known locally as the “T”) to Kenmore Square off the Green Line.
 Make your way to the Park Street station and you can take any train on the Green Line except for the E train.
 Visit the Massachusetts Bay Transportation Authority (MBTA) site for the latest subway fare and pass information.
 Leave yourself some extra time getting in because, as game time approaches, the cars get VERY crowded and seating is limited.

 A third option is to use any of the following MBTA bus routes: 1, 8, 19, 47, 55, 57, 60, 65, CT1, CT2, and CT3.
-Request a stop at Brookline Ave and Yawkey Way, which will put you right in front of Fenway Park; you can also get off at the Kenmore Station Busway and then Brookline Avenue to get to the park on foot.
+Request a stop at Brookline Ave and Jersey Street, which will put you right in front of Fenway Park; you can also get off at the Kenmore Station Busway and then Brookline Avenue to get to the park on foot.

 If you must drive to Fenway Park, leave with plenty of time to spare.
 Traffic begins to back up on local streets about one hour before games officially start, especially on Brookline Avenue, Beacon Street, and Commonwealth Avenue approaching Fenway Park, Kenmore Square, and Storrow Drive heading towards Kenmore Square.

 Due to the ball park’s location in Boston, there is extremely limited parking close to the park.
-Parking also comes at a premium, with most places charging upwards of $40-$50 to park anywhere from 1 to 10 minutes away by foot.
-The Official Team Parking Garage, the 100 Clarendon Garage at 100 Clarendon Street, is located 15 minutes away from the park; with a capacity of 2,000 vehicles, you pay $10 day of game with a ticket (weekday afternoon games excluded).
-Another cost-saving suggestion is to park 12 minutes away at the Prudential Center off Boylston Street for only $16 (weekday afternoon games excluded).
+Parking also comes at a premium, with most places charging upwards of $65 to park anywhere from 1 to 10 minutes away by foot.
+If you are looking to save your money for food and beverages, there are some less expensive options for those willing to walk a little further.
+The 100 Clarendon Garage at 100 Clarendon Street is located 15 minutes away from the park; with a capacity of 2,000 vehicles, you pay $10-$15 day of game with a ticket (weekday afternoon games excluded).
+Another cost-saving suggestion is the Prudential Center off Boylston Street, which is also roughly 15 minutes from the park and charges $26 day of game with a ticket (weekday afternoon games excluded).